 I am a plant ecologist and Professor of Biology at Clayton State University where I teach ecology and plant biology courses.
 My research focuses on the effects of urbanization and climate change on riparian (riverine) plant community restoration, with a particular emphasis on the role of seed germination in shaping community dynamics.

-In addition to my work as an ecologist, I explore the intersection of ecology and technology through both artificial intelligence and mobile app development.
-I apply AI tools to ecological research and education, and develop Android apps designed for use in ecology, outreach, and education.
-I also lead app development workshops and organize EcoHackathons to foster innovation and collaboration across disciplines.
+In addition to my work as a plant ecologist, I explore the intersection of ecology and technology through both artificial intelligence and mobile app development.
+As the founder and director of the Applied AI Institute, I lead AI literacy initiatives and develop AI applications in research.
+We also lead AI literacy workshops and organize EcoHackathons to foster innovation and collaboration across disciplines.